Gabriel Barcia-Colombo: The Neon Museum Residency

-During his residency at The Neon Museum, Barcia-Colombo investigated how technology and light influences and impacts memory by creating a series of sculptures inspired by the signs in the Neon Boneyard.

-Gabriel Barcia-Colombo gave an artist talk via Zoom and conducted a projection mapping workshop with UNLV College of Fine Arts students.
+During his residency at The Neon Museum, Barcia-Colombo investigated how technology and light influence memory by creating a series of sculptures inspired by the neon signs at the museum.
+Barcia-Colombo gave an artist talk via Zoom and conducted a projection mapping workshop with students.

-In addition, Gabriel utilized his studio space at the Juhl to record video of a number of Las Vegas locals.
-These came together in a composite video sculpture “Sin City Saint Machine” and as recreations of three iconic Las Vegas figures; Vegas Vic performed by Brent Holmes, Vegas Vickie performed by Laci Cerrone and Elvis, performed by Heidi Rider.
+In addition, Barcia-Colombo utilized his studio space at the Juhl to record video of Las Vegas locals.
+These came together in a composite video sculpture and as recreations of three Las Vegas figures: Vegas Vic performed by Brent Holmes, Vegas Vickie performed by Laci Cerrone, and Elvis performed by Heidi Rider.

-Gabriel is the grandson of Spanish poet and writer José Rubia Barcia.